PhD in Biochemistry

-Upon completion of qualifying exams, PhD candidates present a research proposal to a five-member Thesis Advisory Committee.
+PhD candidates present a research proposal to a five-member Dissertation Advisory Committee.
 The committee is assembled at least once annually to discuss the progress of the accepted proposal.
-Once the Thesis Advisory Committee determines that the research work is complete, the student writes and defends the thesis.
+Once the committee determines that the research work is complete, the student writes and defends the dissertation.

-Candidates applying to the Program in Biomedical Sciences (PiBS) must have a strong background in the biological and physical sciences (a minimum of 28 credits or the equivalent).
+Candidates applying to the Program in Biomedical Sciences (PiBS) must have a strong background in the biological/physical sciences (a minimum of 28 credits or the equivalent).

 Applicants will be asked to submit the following:

-- An official transcript of each college or university attended
+- A transcript from each college or university attended

-- Official results of the General Test of the Graduate Record Examination (GRE)
+- General Test of the Graduate Record Examination (GRE) scores

 International applicants must also submit:

-- Official results of the Test of English as a Foreign Language (TOEFL) for applicants whose native language is not English
+- Test of English as a Foreign Language (TOEFL) scores for applicants whose native language is not English

 - International Student Data Form